PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ### Animal Colour / Colour Pattern
 For drones that have both thermal and optical cameras, an optical image of the animal may be visible.

-In NZ, the only common animals that are >90% white in colour are sheep and goats.
+In NZ, the only common animals that are >90% white in colour are sheep, goats, horses & llama.

-Various breeds of cows have a distinctive colour pattern e.g. A Friesen cows are black and white
+Various breeds of cows have a distinctive colour pattern e.g. Friesen cows are black and white

 ### Animal eye-shine colour